Double Click Test: Check If Your Mouse Double-Clicks on Single Click (2026 Guide)

 1. Worn microswitch (most common)

 Omron D2F, D2FC and Huano switches are rated for 10–20 million clicks.
 Heavy users hit that number in 12–24 months.
 The metal contacts oxidize, pit, and start to bounce.
 This is the single most common mouse hardware failure, and it is why the double click test exists in the first place.
+High-CPS techniques burn through that rating much faster — if you have been drag clicking, see our drag click test guide for how the technique accelerates switch wear and how to test for the damage it causes.

 2. Windows "double-click speed" set too slow